insure logo

 Does your vehicle model affect car insurance rates in Arizona?

-Does your car’s model year affect insurance rates in Arizona?
+How your car’s model year affects insurance rates in Arizona

-Car insurance requirements vary by state.
-In Arizona, you must have at least the minimum liability coverage to drive legally.
-This typically includes:
+Every state has specific car insurance requirements.
+In Arizona, you must carry at least the minimum liability coverage to drive legally, which generally includes:

 • Bodily injury liability per person and per accident